Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 What is Residence Life doing to promote the health and well-being of residential students in response to Covid-19?

-- All residential students will live in socially distanced housing that creates single bedrooms and ensures that no more than two students share a suite bathroom.
-Suites and apartments will continue to have multiple occupants within the large suite/apartment.
+All residential students will live in socially distanced housing that creates single bedrooms and ensures that most students only share a bathroom with one other student, with some students sharing three to a bath.
+Suites and apartments will continue to have multiple occupants within the large suite/apartment, based on the number of bathrooms in that suite/apartment.

 - Students will be expected to abide by university safety guidelines including face coverings, hygiene, mandatory safety training, self-screening, reporting, testing and contact tracing.

-- After move-in, each resident may have one (1) guest at a time.
+- After move-in, each resident may have two (2) guests at a time if those guests are St. Edward's students.

 - The following signage will be posted throughout the residence halls: